Recently, we posted an article about figuring out if you need to teach your child how to study

 Making a study schedule can be helpful.
 When I was a student and had a test or project or paper coming up, I always put off working on it until the very last possible minute.
 I could think of a host of “reasons” that I couldn’t study right at that moment.
 Then, when it came down to the last minute, I finally knew that I had no choice, and I buckled down to study.
 My children are the same way!
 I realized this is especially helpful and even necessary for my children.
 If we make out a study schedule and set aside specific days and times for studying, they are much more likely to study for days (or even weeks) ahead of time instead of waiting too late.

-If your child isn’t yet ready to create his or her own practice test, some curriculums come with them, you can create one, or you can help your child learn to create them.
+If your child isn’t yet ready to create his or her own practice test, there are other ways to create the same effect.
+Some curriculums actually come with them, or you can create one, or you can help your child learn to create them.
 If you have an older child who is willing and able to help, you can even have him/her help out by creating practice tests for the younger sibling(s)!

 Even if there isn’t a test coming up soon, encourage your student to read over each day’s lesson and the information from previous lessons each day.
 This is not the same as making a study schedule.
 This is done every day either after class or at the end of the school day.
 The student simply reads over her notes and pays close attention to them.
 She’s not attempting to remember the information, but that will come anyway because she will be seeing the information over and over.
 Then, when a study session arrives, she may be surprised at how much she already knows!